niaomingjian/ProjectNote/JavaFoundation/readme.md

 + [Logback documentation](https://logback.qos.ch/documentation.html)
 + [Improved Java Logging with Mapped Diagnostic Context (MDC)](http://www.baeldung.com/mdc-in-log4j-2-logback)

-### args4j
+### Java class library
-+ args4j is a small Java class library that makes it easy to parse command line options/arguments in your CUI application
++ args4j - args4j is a small Java class library that makes it easy to parse command line options/arguments in your CUI application
++ Lombok - Project Lombok is a java library that automatically plugs into your editor and build tools, spicing up your java.
+Never write another getter or equals method again.
+Early access to future java features such as val, and much more.

 ### Java Foundation
 + [PATH and CLASSPATH](https://docs.oracle.com/javase/tutorial/essential/environment/paths.html)